nodepy/nodepy/README.md

 __Todo__

+- Alternative script names for `node.py` depending on the Python version it is installed into
+- Automatically install [ppym] together with Node.py
-- Suppot package links for ppym develop installs
+- Support package links for ppym develop installs
 - Support many of Node.js's original command-line arguments
 - Testcases for Python 2 and 3